gwald/Yarexe/README.md

 YarEXE Hacked together by me, gwald
-Yarexe is a single program which converts Net Yaroze executable to a single psx.exe file via a siocons script (auto). yarexe.exe is win32 exec yardos.exe is dos/win98 exec (compiled with DJGPP/GO32) yarexe.c is my hacky coding putting it together. org-src is the orginal code of all programs required
+Yarexe is a single program which converts Net Yaroze executable to a single psx.exe file via a siocons script (auto). yarexe.exe is win32 exec yardos.exe is dos/win98 exec (compiled with DJGPP/GO32) see YARDOS folder yarexe.c is my hacky coding putting it together. org-src is the orginal code of all programs required